keepiru/spectro-v3/docs/architecture.md

 ### Performance
 - Profile and potentially migrate `SpectrogramView` to `QOpenGLWidget` with texture uploads
-- Consider lock-free data structures for `FFTCache` if contention becomes an issue
+- Add FFT row caching (in `STFTProcessor` or wrapper) if repaint latency becomes an issue
+- Consider background thread for pre-computation if scrolling feels sluggish

 ### Extensibility
 - Plugin architecture for custom window functions or color maps